You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 You’ve heard it before, but donating items you no longer have use for or recycling and removing them from your home can help you breathe easier—figuratively and literally.

-Not only does getting rid of things you no longer need help declutter and give you peace of mind, but the less stuff you have hanging around, the less opportunity there is in your home for dust to gather, settle, and impact your respiratory health.
+Not only does decluttering give you peace of mind, but also, the less stuff you have hanging around, the less opportunity there is in your home for dust to gather, settle, and aggravate your allergies.

 The less stuff you have hanging around, the less opportunity there is for dust to gather, settle, and impact your respiratory health.